basnijholt/nijho.lt/content/post/vscode-extensions-and-shortcuts/index.md

 Prettier is a powerful code formatter that supports multiple languages, including JavaScript, TypeScript, HTML, CSS, and more.
 It enforces a consistent code style across your project.

 - Use `code --install-extension esbenp.prettier-vscode` to install the Prettier extension [(docs)](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-### MyST Highlight

-MyST Highlight adds syntax highlighting support for MyST (Markedly Structured Text) files in VSCode, which is an extended version of the Markdown syntax for scientific writing and publishing.

-- Use `code --install-extension ExecutableBookProject.myst-highlight` to install the MyST Highlight extension [(docs)](https://marketplace.visualstudio.com/items?itemName=ExecutableBookProject.myst-highlight)

 ### Code Runner